symeo-io/symeo-js-template/README.md

 > See the section about swagger [here](#swagger) to have a better understanding of those endpoints and the data required.

+This template has only **one service** called `user.service.ts` which contain two methods.
+The first one to retrieve a user by its id and the other to create one.

 ### Error Handling

 You can define your own exceptions (SymeoException in this example).